fonoster/arke-ctl/README.md

 - `REF`: Specifies the reference to the resource.
 References are case-sensitive.
 For a full list, omit the reference.
 For example, `$ rctl get agents`.

 - `flags`: Specifies optional flags.
-For example, you can use the --filter to reduce the output of `get` command further.
+For example, you can use the --filter to further reduce the output of the `get` command .

 The --filter flag uses [JsonPath](https://github.com/json-path/JsonPath) to perform the filtering.
 The root is always '$'.
 All you need to add is the path to the property and the filter operators.
 For example: